| Contents |

 Remember earlier when I said it was a bit of a lie to say that HEAD points to a commit?
 Well, detached head state is the case where it actually does.
 Detached head state is just what happens when HEAD is pointing to a commit instead of a branch.
 To reattach it, you have to change it to point to a branch again.

-Let’s get back to the main branch.
-There are three options:
+Let’s reattach HEAD to the main branch.
+There are two options:

 Previous HEAD position was 5a02fed Added